Two free online grammar and punctuation checkers stand out from the crowd

 Each menu button opens a new report and gives you a list of suggestions you can decide to act on if you think it will help your text.

-It is the little things that count when it comes to looking for ways to improve.
+It is the little things that count when it comes to looking for ways to improve your writing.
+One small style suggestion can make all the difference.

 In the three example reports below, you can see how much detail there is to work on when you analyse a text.